Gorisek-Bros/docs/profile.md

 :::

 ::: tip
 Maxturn attribute can be understood as max chord length of curved lines.
 The smaller the maxturn value is, the smoother the profile is, but more vertices and faces are rendered.
-Default value is circa 0.5.
 :::

 ::: tip